ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

 ## Adding navigation to the Masthead

-The examples below assume you are using the responsive site-wide horizontal navigation for your primary nav.
  RDS has several options for handling navigation.
-In addition to this section, please review the [RDS navigation docs] (#).
+In addition to this section, please review the [RDS navigation docs]({{site.url}}/dev/layouts/navigation/).
+Lets look at adding the Top Nav navigation.

-Masthead navigation links display right after the title/brand section and will grow to occupy as much horizontal space as possible.
+The Masthead Top Nav displays right after the title/brand section and will grow to occupy as much horizontal space as possible.

 {% include 'close' %}